 But getting back to two-a-days and drills was easier said than done.

 There was no power – and no air conditioning.
-The moisture left by Harvey made it hotter, more humid and buggier than normal.
+The moisture left by Harvey made it hotter, more humid and muggier than normal.
 But Herring says the routine of football provided structure for kids whose lives had been upended – that was why he and the other coaches were so quick to start back up.
-Price, who’s also the Bobcats’ chaplain, said that decision went a long way.
+Price, who is also the Bobcats’ chaplain, said that decision went a long way.

-“To be able to go to Goliad two weeks after the storm, it was a very smart move by our superintendent and our coach,” said Price, who is also the team chaplain.
+“To be able to go to Goliad two weeks after the storm, it was a very smart move by our superintendent and our coach,” he says.
 “That brought some normalcy, and we probably had about 2,000 people – literally – at that game in Goliad.”

 But the normalcy came with another hurdle for the team.